Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Simulation

-Figure~\ref{macroreactor} illustrates the rate of production of high energy photons in the completely random reactor model for different values of the multiplication factor.
-A lifetime of one generation is the time of photon propagation before its interaction, it can be estimated as cell length plus gamma-ray free path length divided by the speed of light, which gives about 1 $\mathrm{\mu s}$.
-Figure~\ref{macroreactor}(a) demonstrates the dramatic increase of the number of gamma-photons on the time scale of TGF.
-Figure~\ref{macroreactor}(b) is obtained for the electric field structure of less size (1200~m instead of 1250~m), which leads to a decrease of multiplication factor down to~1.
+Figure \ref{macroreactor} illustrates the rate of production of high-energy photons in the multicell reactor model.
+The number of gamma-rays depends on the gamma generation number.
+The concept of the gamma-ray generations works as follows.
+At the start of a macroscopic simulation, initial gamma-rays are launched.
+This is the first generation of reactor feedback.
+These gamma rays propagate through the thunderstorm media and eventually interact with cells.
+Interactions with cells produce new gamma-rays of the next generation.
+These gamma-rays produce gamma of further generations via their interactions with cells.
+Thus, the dependence of the number of gamma-rays on their generation number shows how reactor feedback operates in the multicell reactor thundercloud system.
+A lifetime of one generation is the meantime of photon propagation before its interaction, it can be estimated as cell length plus gamma-ray free path length divided by the speed of light, which gives about 1 $\mathrm{\mu s}$.
+In more detail, the issue of the relationship between the generation number and time is discussed in Section \ref{comparison} (Comparison of theory and simulation).
+Figure \ref{macroreactor}(a) demonstrates the dramatic increase of the number of gamma rays on the time scale of TGF.
+Figure \ref{macroreactor}(b) is obtained for the electric field structure of smaller size (1200~m instead of 1250~m), which leads to a decrease of multiplication factor down to~1.
 As a result, the system exhibits a TGE-like mode with approximately constant energetic particle flux.